8.1 – The Mutual Fund world

 The other bit in this section is about the option.
 As you can see, this fund has two options –

 Dividend payout – Think about it, when you buy a stock of a company and the company issues a dividend, then as an investor, you are entitled to receive these dividends right?
-Likewise, when the fund manager buys the stock of a company, and the company issues a dividend, then the AMC receives this divided.
+Likewise, when the fund manager buys the stock of a company, and the company issues a dividend, then the AMC receives this dividend.
 Since the funds with the AMC belongs to the investors, this dividend belongs to the investors.
 The dividend you are entitled to obtain from the AMC is to the extent you’ve invested in the fund.
 The AMC gives you two options – you can withdraw this dividend, or you can choose to reinvest the dividend amount and buy more units of the fund.
 The dividend payout option helps you withdraw the dividend as and when the dividend gets paid.
+This option is now called the “Payout of Income Distribution cum capital withdrawal” option.

 There are technicalities here as to how the AMCs issue dividends.
 We will discuss this at a later point.